-Although phosphorus reduction goals are yet to be met, phosphorus continues to decline in the Basin due to successes of the Clean Water Act.
+Phosphorus continues to decline in the Upper Mississippi River System largely due to successes from nonpoint source such as soil health management.
+Reduction measures at point sources throughout the System have also led to these improvements.
 Ammonia, a fraction of total nitrogen, is also generally decreasing.
 Ammonia can be toxic to aquatic life.